Dwarf Apple Trees: Varieties, Rootstocks, and How to Grow Them

 Honeycrisp: The most popular apple in America.
 Sweet, explosive crunch, stores well.
 Ripens September.
 Needs a pollinator.
 Moderately susceptible to fire blight, so Geneva rootstocks help.
 Zones 3-7.

 Fuji: Very sweet, dense flesh, excellent storage (keeps 4-6 months refrigerated).
 Late harvest (October).
 Needs 600+ chill hours.
 Zones 6-9.
+Fuji is a tip-bearer, so go easy on heading cuts when you prune or you’ll cut off next year’s fruit buds.

 Best for disease resistance